mit-jp/cge-tools/crem_presentation/site/content/pages/30_energy_mix.md

 ﻿Title: Energy mix
 SubTitleHead: Energy mix
-SubTitle: China's target of 20% of energy from non-fossil sources is met in 2030 in the 4% scenario.
-Non-fossil sources include wind, solar, hydro, and nuclear power.
-Primary energy shares are calculated using the coal-equivalent method.
+SubTitle: All policy scenarios meet or exceed China’s non-fossil energy target Main sources contributing the rising non-fossil energy share are in the power generation sector: wind, solar, biomass, hydro, and nuclear.
-Date: 2015-10-05
+Date: 2015-11-29
 Viz: energy_mix
 BodyTitle: Non-fossil energy increases significantly in all scenarios

 China’s non-fossil energy target is met in all scenarios.
-Both a feed-in tariff for renewable energy plus the CO₂ price make low carbon energy deployment a relatively stable feature of all scenarios, while the fossil energy requirement is far less certain.
-In particular, the role of natural gas is very sensitive to the level of simulated policy effort.
+Both a feed-in tariff for renewable energy plus the CO₂ price make low carbon energy deployment a relatively stable feature of all scenarios, while the coal requirement is highly sensitive to the level of policy stringency.
+Natural gas and oil demand are far less sensitive, given their lower CO₂ content and lack of substitutes in some uses.